tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/常见问题/HTTPS 相关_intl_en.md

 <span id="2"></span>
 ### What types of SSL/TLS protocols are supported by HTTPS?
-CLB HTTPS currently supports the following SSL protocols: TLSv1, TLSv1.1, and TLSv1.2.
+CLB HTTPS currently supports the following SSL protocols: TLSv1, TLSv1.1,TLSv1.2,and TLSv1.3.

 [[Back to Top]](#1)